They spent the night in the feed lot so we could work them on Wednesday.

 Lucy is blessing her new baby Sally, and we are picking

-up our much anticipated DOG!!
+up our much-anticipated DOG!!
 We ordered him a few months ago.

 He has just been weened too.

-The cows need their second dose of immunizations
+The cows need their second dose of immunizations,

-One last time: this is really hard work.
+One last time: this is tough work.

 (But I really like it).